Skip to Content

 Definitions

-• Verification: verification of sterilization function includes the use of chemical control indicators (e.g. chemical indicator tape or indicator test strips) to ensure the appropriate conditions have been reached during the cycle.
-Chemical control indicators are specific to the sterilization method being used and so care must be taken to select the appropriate indicator.
+• Verification: verification of sterilizer function includes the use of chemical control indicators (e.g. chemical indicator tape or indicator test strips) to ensure the appropriate conditions have been reached during the cycle.
+Chemical control indicators are specific to the sterilization method being used and care must be taken to select the appropriate indicator.
 Though chemical control indicators are useful to ensure adequate temperatures or gas exposures have been reached during the cycle, they cannot verify the length of time that the parameters were maintained and therefore validation is still required.

-• Validation: validation of sterilization function includes the use of biological controls (e.g. Verify®, 3M™ Attest™) to confirm lack of microbial growth.
+• Validation: validation of sterilization uses a biological control (e.g. Verify®, 3M™ Attest™) to confirm lack of microbial growth.
 Biological controls use heat-resistant microorganisms to determine the effectiveness of steam or chemical sterilization.
 Biological controls are sensitive and accurate and require a period of incubation to validate the effectiveness of the cycle.
 Similar to the chemical indicators, specific biological indicators are available for each sterilization method.
 Validation is not required when cold sterilants are used according to manufacturer's instructions.

 Requirements